Daft Punk's Electroma: Release

-The film was first shown on May 21, 2006, as part of the Cannes Film Festival sidebar Director's Fortnight.
+The film was first shown on May 21, 2006, as part of the Cannes Film Festival sidebar Directors' Fortnight.
 Midnight screenings of Daft Punk's Electroma were shown in Paris theaters from the end of March 2007.
 The film was also screened at Biennale de Montréal in Canada on May 11.
 It was shown in the Australian Centre for the Moving Image on June 7, at the Institute of Contemporary Arts (ICA) in London on June 8 and at Kino Arsenal in Berlin on July 4, 2007.
 The film went on a screening tour of the United Kingdom, beginning in July 2007 and ending in October at the BBC Electric Proms.
 The ICA later announced a few late night weekend screenings for November 2007, but based on turnout and interest, extended the screenings to continue until January 2008.
 In December 2007, the film was shown in Seattle, New York City, Chicago, Los Angeles, Atlanta and Austin as part of a tour of independent film screenings sponsored by the Scion line of Toyota cars.
 Vice Records sponsored Canadian midnight showings on December 7 in Victoria, Banff, Calgary, Winnipeg, Fort McMurray and Toronto.
 Further showings in Canada were screened during January 2008 in Toronto, Ottawa and Whitehorse.

 The DVD-Video of the film was first released in Australia on June 6, 2007.
 It is distributed by Aztec International Entertainment.
 According to the official Daft Punk's Electroma website, it is available in the UK as of November 19, 2007.
 Vice Records released the North American DVD on July 22, 2008; reports of a Blu-ray Disc release by Vice were later labeled "a mistake" and retracted by the company.
 The DVD is packaged with a 40-page book of film images in either a SteelBook or slip case.
 The film became available for online viewing on the Lycos Cinema platform as a rental streamed at either standard or high definition.
 It is also available for online rental or purchase at the iTunes Store, and for streaming on TIDAL.

 On 22 February 2021, Daft Punk released a video titled "Epilogue" on their YouTube channel, featuring scenes from the film.
 Following a clip in which the pair bid each other farewell in the desert before one of them walks away and explodes, a new title card reads "1993–2021".
 It was later confirmed that the YouTube video served to announce Daft Punk's breakup.